Rubik's Cube: Patent history

 Nichols assigned his patent to his employer Moleculon Research Corp., which sued Ideal in 1982.
 In 1984, Ideal lost the patent infringement suit and appealed.
 In 1986, the appeals court affirmed the judgment that Rubik's 2×2×2 Pocket Cube infringed Nichols's patent, but overturned the judgment on Rubik's 3×3×3 Cube.

 Even while Rubik's patent application was being processed, Terutoshi Ishigi, a self-taught engineer and ironworks owner near Tokyo, filed for a Japanese patent for a nearly identical mechanism, which was granted in 1976 (Japanese patent publication JP55-008192).
 Until 1999, when an amended Japanese patent law was enforced, Japan's patent office granted Japanese patents for non-disclosed technology within Japan without requiring worldwide novelty.
 Hence, Ishigi's patent is generally accepted as an independent reinvention at that time.
 Rubik applied for more patents in 1980, including another Hungarian patent on 28 October.
 In the United States, Rubik was granted on 29 March 1983 for the Cube.
 This patent expired in 2000.

 Trademarks

 Rubik's Brand Ltd. also holds the registered trademarks for the word "Rubik" and "Rubik's" and for the 2D and 3D visualisations of the puzzle.
-The trademarks were upheld by a ruling of the General Court of the European Union on 25 November 2014 in a successful defence against a German toy manufacturer seeking to invalidate them.
-However, European toy manufacturers are allowed to create differently shaped puzzles that have a similar rotating or twisting functionality of component parts such as for example Skewb, Pyraminx or Impossiball.
+The trademarks were upheld by a ruling of the General Court of the European Union on 25 November 2014 in a successful defense against a German toy manufacturer seeking to invalidate them.
+However, European toy manufacturers are allowed to create differently shaped puzzles that have a similar rotating or twisting functionality of component parts, such as Skewb, Pyraminx or Impossiball.

 On 10 November 2016, Rubik's Cube lost a ten-year battle over a key trademark issue.
 The European Union's highest court, the Court of Justice, ruled that the puzzle's shape was not sufficient to grant it trademark protection.